-The Senegal Blocks are located in the Senegal River Cretaceous petroleum system and range in water depth from 300 to 3,100 meters.
+The Saint Louis Offshore Profond and Cayar Offshore Profond Blocks are located in the Senegal River Cretaceous petroleum system and range in water depth from 300 to 3,100 meters.
 The area is an extension of the working petroleum system in the Mauritania Salt Basin.
-We acquired approximately 3,700 square kilometers of 3D seismic data over the Senegal Blocks in 2015 and 2016.
+We acquired approximately 3,700 square kilometers of 3D seismic data over these Senegal blocks in 2015 and 2016.
 We have drilled three successful exploration wells and two appraisal wells.